spiral/docs/templater/expert.md

 </div>
 ```

-We now can create demo view and render news feed inside it (we are going to use layouts created in previous section).
+We now can create a demo view and render the newsfeed inside it (we are going to use the layouts created in a previous section).

 ```html
 <extends:layouts.desktop title="Demo View"/>